whitecollaralgos/Algoways/design/README.md

-# OpenAlgo Design Documentation
+# AlgoWays Design Documentation

 ## Introduction

-Welcome to the design documentation for OpenAlgo, a broker-agnostic algorithmic trading platform API.
+Welcome to the design documentation for AlgoWays, a broker-agnostic algorithmic trading platform API.

 ### Purpose

-This documentation aims to provide a comprehensive understanding of the OpenAlgo system architecture, core components, design patterns, data flows, and operational considerations.
+This documentation aims to provide a comprehensive understanding of the AlgoWays system architecture, core components, design patterns, data flows, and operational considerations.
 It serves as a guide for developers, architects, and maintainers involved in the development and extension of the platform.

 ### Overview

-OpenAlgo provides a RESTful API interface built with Flask, allowing users and automated systems to:
+AlgoWays provides a RESTful API interface built with Flask, allowing users and automated systems to:
 *   Connect to various stock brokers.
 *   Manage trading accounts.
 *   Retrieve market data.